Andrew-Max/rails-seminar-materials/README.md

 `` $ gem install bundler `` <br>
 `` $ bundle `` <br>
 `` $ rake db:migrate `` <br>
+`` $ rails s `` <br>
     <br>

-If all of these have succeeded you can go to the url 'localhost:3000' (note: no www just type that exactly)in your browsser and the app will be up and running
+If all of these have succeeded you can go to the url 'localhost:3000' (note: no www just type that exactly)in your browser and the app will be up and running

 If you get failures at any point along the way, copy and paste the error messages you get into google for tips on how to resolve the issue.